csebuetnlp/BanglaContextualBias/README.md

 # Bangla Contextual Bias

-This is the official repository containing all codes used to generate the results reported in the paper titled **"An Empirical Study on the Characteristics of Bias upon Context Length Variation for Bangla"** published in *Findings of the Association for Computational Linguistics: ACL 2024*
+This is the official repository containing all codes used to generate the results reported in the paper titled **["An Empirical Study on the Characteristics of Bias upon Context Length Variation for Bangla"](https://arxiv.org/abs/2406.17375)** accepted in *Findings of the Association for Computational Linguistics: ACL 2024*

 ## Table of Contents